Lud, zbunjen, normalan

-Synopsis
+Lud, zbunjen, normalan received acclaim throughout its run, becoming one of the most popular and most watched television shows in both Bosnia and Herzegovina and the former Yugoslavia.

+Premise

 The show stars three generations of the Fazlinović family, all living in an apartment in Sarajevo.
 The oldest of the family is Izet Fazlinović (Mustafa Nadarević).
 Izet has a son Faruk (Senad Bašić), who in turn has a son Damir (Moamer Kasumović).
 In season four, Damir's son Džebra (Bilal Hadžić; Ivor Šparavalo; Tarik Džinić) is born.
-The show's title refers to the three main characters, with Izet being Lud (The Nut), Faruk being Zbunjen (The Confused) and Damir being Normalan (The Regular).
+The show's title refers to the three main characters, with Izet being Lud (The Nut/Crazy), Faruk being Zbunjen (The Confused) and Damir being Normalan (The Regular).
 The show's plot revolves around humorous situations involving the Fazlinović clan, their friends and co-workers.

 Later on in the series, Faruk leaves for Sweden, after which Damir's son Džebra, a student, becomes the normal one in the family.
-Izet stays crazy, while Damir is both crazy and confused.
+Izet stays crazy, while Damir becomes confused.